nhtranngoc/SevenHills/README.md

 #### Structure

     * Basic Node app structure
-    * Bootstrap used for front-end, with a later addition of AngularJS
+    * Bootstrap used for front-end, with routing and front-end handling with AngularJS
     * Routes stored in the 'routes' folder
         * / returns the index file
         * /random returns a random solution page